 Six Line (Transversale Simple) | 5 to 1 | Bet on two adjacent rows of three numbers (e.g., 1-2-3 and 4-5-6) |

-Outside Bets in French Roulette refer to bets made on broader categories of numbers instead of specific ones.
-These types of bets provide improved winning odds compared to Inside Bets, although the payouts tend to be smaller.
-Similar to European Roulette, the French table offers various kinds of bets, which are typically positioned around the perimeter of the number grid.
+Outside Bets in French Roulette refer to bets placed on broader categories of numbers rather than specific ones.
+These types of bets offer better winning odds than Inside Bets, though payouts tend to be smaller.
+Similar to European Roulette, the French table offers various bets, typically placed around the perimeter of the number grid.

 Column Bet (Colonne) | 2 to 1 | Bet on one of the three columns of 12 numbers (e.g., 1-12, 13-24, 25-36) |